NVSL/CSE141pp-Tool-Moneta/moneta/README.md

 If the trace generated successfully, you should see `trace_sorting` appear in the Trace box to the right of the input boxes.
 Select `trace_sorting` and then click `Load Trace`.

-If you find that the trace is taking a very long time to load, or the kernel is consistently dying, try reducing `Lines to Output`.
+If you find that the trace is taking a very long time to load, or the kernel is consistently dying, try reducing `Max Accesses`.

 ### Analyzing a Trace